Tour - Proclaiming A Republic: The 1916 Rising

-Guided and self-guided group visits can be booked for Proclaiming a Republic: The 1916 Rising.
+Guided and self-guided group visits can be booked for Proclaiming a Republic: The 1916 Rising by using our online form.
 These tours have been hugely popular and we have had excellent feedback from schools who have already been:

 "Our guide was worth his weight in gold as the knowledge displayed put the exhibition in a new light."